 An RIA technology stack refers to all the tools that are necessary to run an RIA firm.
 That can include software and services for managing the front, middle and back ends of your business.

 Why do RIAs need a tech stack?
-Having the right technology is important for growing your business and ensuring everything runs smoothly daily.
-Investing in tech tools can help you potentially:
+Having the right technology is important for growing your business and ensuring everything runs smoothly on a daily basis.
+Investing in tech tools can potentially help you:

-Adopting new technology can also help your firm stay competitive with RIAs that actively embrace innovation.
+Seventy-six percent of advisors believe that better technology would improve client acquisition.
+At the same time, 82% say enhancing awareness of and training with existing tools would fuel growth, according to Broadridge and the FSI.
+Adopting new technology can help your firm stay competitive with other RIAs that actively embrace innovation.
 For example, more wealth management firms are exploring the possibilities of using AI to scale.
 Failure to adapt to changing technologies could mean getting left behind.

 Client Acquisition Simplified: For RIAs